“回復力” Kaifuku-ryoku- Resilience

 “Resilience isn’t a single skill.
 It’s a variety of skills and coping mechanisms.” - Jean Chatzkys

 Even though Jean Chatzkys’ definition of resilience relates to entrepreneurship, it’s also relevant to our built environments.
-When we talk about urban resilience, we conventionally focus on three distinct threats: climate change, natural disasters and terrorism.
+When we talk about urban resilience and resilient community planning, we conventionally focus on three distinct threats: climate change, natural disasters and terrorism.
 While there are economic problems such as rising energy prices and global demand, outstripping supply and financial struggle to replace aging infrastructure, the impacts of these threats vary across continents and developmental scales.